Mewcha1/HART/_sources/research_program1.md

 # Research Program

-The research is designed as one connected **scale-up experiment**.
+The research is designed as one connected scale-up experiment.
 Evidence is first measured under controlled field conditions, then tested under production-scale conditions, and finally translated to watershed and coastal consequences.

 ### Research pathway